 We read a lot about, “How to make it in VO,” consuming content voraciously in an effort to get a foothold in the business.
 Eventually, however, many voice actors will put the pieces together and develop a thriving business.
 Success rarely comes without a good amount of sacrifice, hence the importance of having outside interests.

 Unfortunately, sometimes being the dog that caught the car comes with challenges of its own.
-Once VO talent experience some steady success, it can be a struggle to look at the studio as anything other than a little ATM machine, and time away from it as lost opportunity.
+Once a VO talent experiences some steady success, it can be a struggle to look at the studio as anything other than a little ATM machine, and time away from it as lost opportunity.

 Look, being an entrepreneur is no cake walk.
 And being an entrepreneur in an industry that is always changing and highly subjective is even tougher.
 Wearing every hat from talent to marketing to bookkeeping to HR can take up a lot of time, money, and mental space.